icssc/peterportal-api-next/tools/grades-updater/README.md

 | 2023-24 | Summer  | ...        | ...          | 12334      | ...         | 0   | 0   | 0   | 0   | 0   | 123 | 23  | 4   | 0      |
 | ...     | ...     | ...        | ...          | ...        | ...         | ... | ... | ... | ... | ... | ... | ... | ... | ...    |

-3. Run `npm i` on the project root directory
+3. Run `npm i` in the project root directory and this folder again
-4. Run `npm i` in this directory
-5. Execute `npm run sanitize` to start the program
+4. Execute `npm run sanitize` to start the program
-6. Find your data under the `outputData` folder
+5. Find your data under the `outputData` folder
    - If the program fails, then you may want to manually delete the entries that are already processed in the input file and merge the processed data and the rest together in a separate file once everything is done
    - All messages, warnings, and errors are listed in a log file located under `logs`